 Withdrawal from Degree Programs

 A student who has been admitted to the Bachelor of Social Work degree program or the Master of Social Work degree program shall be considered to have withdrawn if he/she is not enrolled in a course or field work during any semester of an approved planned program of study.
-In order to withdraw in good standing from any degree program, a student must formalize the withdrawal from the program with the Director of Admissions and Student Affairs.
+In order to withdraw in good standing from any degree program, a student must formalize the withdrawal from the program with the Director of Admissions and Student Services.
 A copy of the procedure for withdrawal may be obtained from the School of Social Work 's Office of Admissions and Student Services.